 Both the ‘220 minus age’ and ‘214-(0.8 x age) for men, and 209-(0.9 x age) for women’ formulas will provide you with a good starting point; however, most people that I train have a higher max heart rate than these normalised formulas.

 For a more accurate indication of your max heart rate, there are several simple cycling max heart rate tests that you can perform yourself or with the aid of someone else.

 The following methods are sourced from http://www.timetrialtraining.co.uk/S6MaxHeartRateTests.htm and provide two good examples of max heart rate tests.

 DISCLAIMER: Please check with your doctor first before attempting any of these tests.

 Max Heart Rate – Test 1.

 This test requires a Heart Rate Monitor and a turbo trainer.
-It may be helpful to have someone assist during the test, to encourage you when things get tough and to take the readings from your Heart Rate Monitor.
+It may be helpful to have someone assist during the test to encourage you when things get tough and to take the readings from your Heart Rate Monitor.

-- Warm-up for 10 to 15 minutes and then ride as hard as possible intensive time trial effort for the next ten minutes.
+- Warm-up for 10 to 15 minutes and then ride as hard as possible doing an intensive time trial effort for the next ten minutes.
 Ride the last minute flat out (maximum effort), and sprint the last 20 to 30 seconds.
 It should now be possible to read the MHR on the Heart Rate Monitor.